Bringing the World Home

 International news coverage is how most Americans, both policymakers and average citizens, make sense of the world.
 Covering the world has become an incredibly difficult task over the years, and never more so than in the current moment.

-Join us for a conversation with Didrik Schanche and Alan Sipress on the challenges of covering a world in turmoil and why international reporting matters more than ever in 2026.
-Terence Samuel will moderate the discussion.This discussion promises a behind-the-scenes look at how global journalism works in our hyper-connected media environment, and how major newsrooms are rethinking how to deliver international stories with more context and impact at a moment when audiences are overwhelmed by crises at home.
+Didrik Schanche and Alan Sipress discussed the challenges of covering a world in turmoil and why international reporting matters more than ever in 2026 in a discussion moderated by Terence Samuel.
+It provided a behind-the-scenes look at how global journalism works in our hyper-connected media environment, and how major newsrooms are rethinking how to deliver international stories with more context and impact at a moment when audiences are overwhelmed by crises at home.

-This event is co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and the Georgetown Journalism Program.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and the Georgetown Journalism Program.

 Discover similar content through these related topics and regions.